Church Planter - Indonesia

 I give praise to the Lord because at that time I did not think that all this would happen.
 Additionally, Fuau village is a forgotten place, a small village in the Mamberamo that’s never received a lot of attention from the government.
 There’s never been a Western missionary living there.
 And we thought that there was no way that we could ever gain an open path like this to begin a local-language Bible project.
 That moment seemed to come from the grace of God to us Fuau people.
 Then, the Kartidaya people directly made note that the first tribe and the first language to begin this program of training for the One Story Project in Papua would be the Fuau people and their Abawiri language from the Evangelical Church in Indonesia.

-In the month of January 2013, we also visited a village by the name of Taria in the Mamberamo region.
-We had our friend Trevor with us, and also Matt, Paul Snider, and Jimmy Weyato, too.
+In January 2013, we also visited a village by the name of Taria in the Mamberamo region.
+We had our friend Trevor with us, and Matt, Paul Snider, and Jimmy Weyato, too.
 We taught the Taria people from the Word of God, but we also introduced the concept of “storying” the Bible to them as well.
-Prior to this trip, we had also helped Taria by sending Yaber Foisa from Taria along with Bastian Guani from Fuau to attend more One Story Training [Yuli used his own funds given for the Fuau projects to help this other tribe].
+Before this trip, we had also helped Taria by sending Yaber Foisa from Taria along with Bastian Guani from Fuau to attend more One Story Training [Yuli used his funds given for the Fuau projects to help this other tribe].
 And Yaber felt that through Yuli a blessing came down from heaven.
 And now the Taburta language, the language of Taria, is being worked on as well.
 Fuau people have been blessed; therefore, Fuau people must bless others.
-Hopefully later the Taria people can also help out their neighbors as well, so that the whole Mamberamo Region can finally be blessed.
+Hopefully, later the Taria people can also help out their neighbors as well so that the whole Mamberamo Region can finally be blessed.
 Both the Taburta language from Taria and the Abawiri language from Fuau have already finished 25 audio stories from the Bible into our regional dialects so that we can tell it to the older villages who still do not know how to read or write.
 Ministry cannot merely happen inside of a church building; it must occur everywhere!

 I have made a goal - from the year 2010 until the year 2050 - ALL the languages in the Mamberamo Region must begin an audio Bible translation project.
-Right now, there are only these two of our languages that have already begun.
+Right now, there are only these two of our languages that have already started.
 Every year we must add one or two more languages.
 The language-groups that have already begun a written translation also still need audible Bible storying, as well, because so many Mamberamo people cannot read or write very well.
-Many still do not yet know Indonesian very well; the Word of God must get in their own language.
+Many do not yet know Indonesian very well; the Word of God must get in their language.

 The children of the Mamberamo region are the treasure of the Mamberamo.
 So we want to focus on their future education.
 Why do I hold this concept?
 Because I once also lived in a dorm that was built by the first missionaries that entered the Mamberamo region.
 And I was taught to be responsible and independent in the Lord.
-That is why my heart longs for this pattern of education to be revived again so that the Fuau children, and the Mamberamo children, can be discipled like I experienced.
+That is why my heart longs for this pattern of education to be revived again so that the Fuau children, and the Mamberamo children, can be discipled as I experienced.